 Sacramento Cash Home Buyer Peter Westbrook, Westbrook REI –

 Know your target audience.
 I only buy ugly houses for cash in Sacramento and Stockton so I have to know my audience.
 I’m not looking for the person willing to sit on the market, fix up their home, and negotiate with buyers.
 I’m looking for the person that may have inherited a home they need to sell now or a hoarders house that they just can’t fathom cleaning up before selling.
 I want to provide a solution for them that’s easy and effortless.
 I don’t want my sellers to stress out; I’m looking for that seller and ONLY that seller.
 That’s a pretty specific market and that’s only what I write about and talk about on my 3 websites for the area.

-I focus on seniors downsizing their home and referrals.
+I focus on waterfront homes in and around Clermont Florida.
 Because this is a unique niche, I tend to have a lot of referrals for this specific thing but it didn’t come overnight.
 I have geared nearly all my posts about this, targeted areas where there are more retirement-age folks and provided a service and a solution.
 I am the guide helping them to a perfect solution.
 I am not the hero of their story, they are.
 I just guide them to the right choice.
 It totally works.

 Panama City Beach Condo Agent A.D.
 Whitehurst –

 Contests!
 I’ve run a contest for years and it’s a great way to get people’s correct information and of course, every month someone wins something.
 I usually give them a free night’s stay on the beach so that’s a great incentive but contests are great for any kind of business.
 I promote it on Facebook and other social media and of course on my site that gets nearly 10,000 visitors a month!

 San Ramon Realtor Dale Corpus –